 Wish to discover enchanted waters?
-Tibetan for ‘long, narrow, enchanted lake’, lose yourself in the mesmerizing blue color and the ever changing hues of the world’s highest brackish lake.
+Tibetan for ‘long, narrow, enchanted lake’, lose yourself in the mesmerizing blue color and the ever changing hues of the world’s highest brackish lake – Pangong Lake.

-For Bollywood buffs, the movie scene in 3 Idiots where Kareena Kapoor rides a scooter to meet Aamir Khan, was shot by the very same lake.
+For Bollywood buffs, the movie scene in 3 Idiots where the heroine rides a scooter to meet the hero, was shot at the very same lake.

 Prayer wheels or manis in different sizes are found throughout Ladakh, offering messages to the Gods.
 Hand-held prayer wheels or chokhors are for worshipers on the move.
 These wheels are embossed hollow metal cylinders on a rod handle, containing a mantra-scroll inside attached with a chain for rotation.

 Each clockwise rotation (mudra) evokes 50 blessings.
 Hurry, spin your prayers off to the netherworld!

 Shopaholics Wonderland: The Tibetan Refugee market is a shopper’s delight.